kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/07-Kube-Scheduler.md

   ```
   $ kubectl get pods -n kube-system
   ```
-- You can see the options for kube-scheduler in pod defination file that is located at **`/etc/kubernetes/manifests/kube-scheduler.yaml`**
+- You can see the options for kube-scheduler in pod definition file that is located at **`/etc/kubernetes/manifests/kube-scheduler.yaml`**
   ```
   $ cat /etc/kubernetes/manifests/kube-scheduler.yaml
   ```